-Below, we’ll focus on a few conditions and how changes in diet might provide some help.
+Below, we’ll focus on a few conditions and how changes in diet might provide some help for foot pain.
 Results will not always be the same for everyone, of course, and you should consult your primary care physician if you have any questions on whether certain changes in diet are best for you.

 Prepping for the Future

 Even if everything feels A-OK right now, it pays to keep an eye turned toward the future.
 Your bone health may play a big factor in your life as you age, especially in your feet and ankles.

 Osteoporosis can weaken your bones later in life, but a bone-healthy diet can be part of a good plan to slow or prevent the progression of this condition.